Kron1749/CoronovirusApp/README.md

 This showing global statistic of coronovirus and stats for current country.
 I will be update this app in future.
-Stack of techology: Room,GSON,Retrofit,MVVM,Kotlin coroutines
+Stack of techologies: Room,GSON,Retrofit,MVVM,Kotlin coroutines